cnosdb/docs/docs/en/query/insert.md

 **Explanation**：

-CnosDB requires that the inserted data column must have a timestamp, and the VALUES list must be a[constant](data_type.md/#constant)，
+CnosDB requires that the inserted data column must have a timestamp, and the VALUES list must be a [constant](data_type.md/#constant)，
 If a column is not selected, the value is`NULL`。

 **Note**：